 Choose the Right Spot

-If you feel sick, where you are on the yacht matters.
+If you feel sick, where you are on the rental yacht matters.
 The middle of the yacht usually moves the least.
 So, try to find a spot there.
 If you’re sleeping, this is also a good place to rest.
 Remember: The less movement you feel, the better.

 Inside the yacht, there might be stuffy air or strong smells.
 These can make sea sickness worse.
 If you can, stay outside where the air is fresh.
 If you’re feeling icky, take deep breaths.
 This can really help.